Best Bass Amps Under $200

 - Speaker Size: I want a combo amp with at least a 10-inch speaker.
 Ten-inchers sound punchy and strong, and professional bassists often use them in their amp cabinets.
 Six or eight-inch speakers are fine for a starter amp, but if you are going to spend a little more you should expect a little better.

 - Power: These amps aren’t going to be loud enough to play in a band, but they should be good enough for small gigs or jamming with acoustic guitar players.
 But overall volume isn’t even as much of a concern as headroom.
 Headroom is basically a way to describe how much power is at your disposal.
 The more power you have, the better your amp will sound at moderate volumes.
 In this price range, 40-50 watts is a good rating.

-Finally, it should go without saying I am going to look to amps made by brands I know and trust.
-I’ve played bass for over twenty years, and owned gear from a bunch of different manufacturers.
+Finally, it should go without saying I am going to look at amps made by brands I know and trust.
+I’ve played bass for over twenty years and owned gear from a bunch of different manufacturers.
 Some are simply better than others.